 - First, you will need to choose your Dynamic Ad Targets.
 There are three options;

-- Target categories: Google will pre-select categories based on the content of your site.
+- Categories recommended for your website: Google will pre-select categories based on the content of your site.
 For this, you choose the specific categories that would be targeted for the specific ad group.

-- Target specific pages: You would determine the specific pages(s) that you want Google to target.
+- Specific webpages: You would determine the specific pages(s) that you want Google to target.

-- Next, you will create your ad.
+- Once you’ve set your targeting, you will create your ad.
 Keep in mind, the headline and the final URL will be dynamically generated based on the search term and content of your site.
 You are simply in charge of the description lines.

-- Hit save and your campaign will go live as long as you completed the above steps!
+- Once your ad is completed, hit “Done” and your campaign will go live as long as you completed the above steps!

 From that point, you will have the ability to implement and adjust different features and settings like you would in any other search campaign.
 Those settings include;